zmievsa/autograder/README.md

 3) Create input and output text files in their respective directories for each testcase.
 If a test does not require input and/or output, the respective text file is also not required.
 4) run `autograder path/to/submissions/dir` from command line.
 If you are in the same directory as submissions, you can simply run `autograder`.
 ## Advanced Usage
-* You can use --generate_results (or -g) command line argument to generate a result file per student.
-It will have the same name as student's original submission.
 * There are other command line arguments available.
 Simply run `autograder -h` to see them.
 * If you create config.ini in tests, you can customize grader's behavior.
-You can use autograder/default_config.ini as a reference.
-If you don't add some configuration fields, grader will use the default fields from default config.
+Use `autograder --generate_config` to generate a default config if your directory is already set up.
+If you remove some configuration fields, grader will use the default fields from default config.
 * You can specify filters as a comma separated list in config.ini.
 You can find filter function list in the autograder/filters.py.
 If you want to add your own filters, you will need to add them to autograder/filters.py
 ## Writing testcases
 * Write a main that follows the same structure as the respective example.
 The main should usually call student's code and check its result (when working with output, you usually don't check the result, and simply allow grader to handle that)